jfct001/jfct001.github.io/_pages/about.md

 News
 ======
+- **[2022-12-13]** Our paper "Efficiency Improvement of Decentralized Incentive-based Demand Response: Social Welfare Analysis and Market Mechanism Design" was published by *Applied Energy*.
+- **[2022-11-25]** I am honored to serve as *Session Chair* for [2022 IEEE 6th Conference on Energy Internet and Energy System Integration](https://attend.ieee.org/ei2-2022/) and welcome your submission!
 - **[2022-10-21]** I am honored and humble to be awarded as *SEU Talented Young Scholar* by Southeast University.
 - **[2022-10-21]** I am honored to guest editor a special issue ["Optimal Operation and Control of Smart Energy Systems"](https://onlinelibrary.wiley.com/pb-assets/assets/25778196/Special%20Issues/CFP-Optimal%20Operation%20and%20Control%20of%20Smart%20Energy%20Systems-1665988175970.pdf) in *Engineering Reports*.
 You are welcome to submit!